Judecoin/pos-evolution/service-node-status-faq.md

 Before upgrading CLI, it is recommended to:

-- Check the official release information
+- Check the community release information
 - Confirm the latest version number
 - Back up the Service Node private key
 - Back up important node records